 Fuerteventura holidays

-Fantastic beaches
+Fantastic beaches and rolling dunes

-If you can drag yourself away from the shoreline during your Fuerteventura holiday, the interior is well worth exploring.
-Wind-whipped lava fields and valleys of euphorbia give way to centuries-old villages that have missed the march of mass tourism.
+You might wonder why you’d ever leave the seafront during your Fuerteventura holiday, but exploring the island’s interior is a must.
+In fact, the attractions beyond the beach are some of the best in the Canaries.
+Wind-whipped lava fields and valleys of cactus-like fauna called euphorbia give way to centuries-old traditional villages – like the whitewashed Betancuria and Vego de Rio Palmas – that have missed the march of mass tourism.

 Popular hotels in Fuerteventura